 The first and second columns contain absolute and relative volatilities, with the volatility of the cyclical component of output being the reference variable.
 The volatility of TFP shocks (standard deviation 4.36) is amplified at the level of investment (18.73), real wages (5.91), consumption (5.88), output (5.08), and labor productivity (4.57).
-In contrast, cyclical variations on the rental rate (1.32) and most notably employment (1.98) are significantly lower and do not amplify TFP shocks.
+In contrast, cyclical variations on the rental rate (1.32) and most notably employment (1.98), are significantly lower and do not amplify TFP shocks.

-Most of the remaining figures in Table 2 are reasonable (i.e., investment much more volatile than output, rental rates much less), so we will focus on two noteworthy and exceptional facts.
-Having consumption more volatile than output (relative standard deviation 1.16) goes against all economic rationale.
-One would expect that had consumers decided not to smooth consumption at all (either for undesirability, lack of financial depth, or a combination), the worst scenario possible would be having consumption as equally volatile as output.
-But it is hard to imagine why rational agents would have their consumption fluctuating more than output.12
+Most of the remaining figures on Table III are reasonable (i.e. investment much more volatile than output, rental rates much less), so we will focus on two noteworthy and exceptional facts.
+Having consumption more volatile than output (relative standard deviation 1.16) goes against all economic rationality.
+One would expect that had consumers decided not to smooth consumption at all (either for undesirability, lack of financial depth, or a combination), the worst scenario possible would be having consumption equally volatile than output.
+But it is hard to imagine why rational agents would have their consumption fluctuating more than output.
+We would get back to this once we analyze non-oil statistics later on.

-The second interesting feature lies in labor markets.
-The rigidities that prevent the market from adjusting to shocks via quantities (high relative firing costs, widespread minimum salary, and forbidden dismissal below certain salary levels) have driven employment volatility well below that of output (0.39); while real salaries display a high relative volatility (1.16).
-That is to say that extreme restrictions within the labor market have put the burden of adjustment on real salaries, as opposed to quantities, a feature that mirrors well the internal adjustment dynamics of RBC models.
+The second interesting feature lies on labor markets.
+The rigidities that prevent the market from adjusting to shocks via quantities (high relative firing costs, widespread minimum salary, and forbidden dismissal below certain salary levels) have driven employment volatility well below that of output (0.39); whilst real salaries display a large relative volatility (1.16).
+That is to say that extreme restrictions within the labor market have put the burden of adjustment in real salaries, as oppose to quantities, a feature that mirrors well the internal adjustment dynamics of RBC models.

-Annual time series do not display a high degree of persistence, as measured by first-order autocorrelations (third column).
-TFP shocks (0.53) do propagate at the consumption (0.66), investment (0.59), real wages (0.58), and labor productivity (0.57) levels, but not when it comes to output (0.53), employment (0.50), or rental rate (0.44).
+Annual time-series do not display a high degree of persistence, as measured by first order autocorrelations (third column).
+TFP shocks (0.53) do propagate at the consumption (0.66), investment (0.59), real wages (0.58) and labor productivity (0.57) levels; but not when it comes to output (0.53), employment (0.50) and rental rate (0.44).

-Finally, most of the time series analyzed tend to move together with the cyclical component of output, as portrayed by the cross-correlations in column four.
+At last, most of the time series analyzed tend to move together with the cyclical component of output, as portrayed by the cross-correlations in column four.
 All variables exhibit pro-cyclical behavior, as they all tend to correlate positively with output, although at different levels of intensity.
 Labor productivity seems to move together with TFP shocks, both being highly correlated with output (0.92 and 0.93 respectively).
 This is also the case of investment (0.82), consumption (0.76), and real wages (0.69).
-The variables with lower correlation to output are the rental rate of capital (0.50) and employment (0.44).
+The only variables without significant correlation to output are the rental rate of capital (0.50) and employment (0.44).